da1nerd/react-app-electron-template/README.md

 This electron project template is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Typescript
+Typescript comes pre-enabled.
+Just rename a `.js` file to `.ts` and restart your development server.
+If a file contains [jsx](https://reactjs.org/docs/introducing-jsx.html) you must give it the file extension `.tsx`

 ## Electron Configuration

 This project has been configured to work with electron.